Updated August 10, 2023

-Let’s assume that we want to retrieve the number of units sold for Bitterguard.
+Let’s assume we want to retrieve the number of units sold for Bitterguard.

 Now we will apply the VLOOKUP formula for this as shown below:

-And it will return #N/A error in the result.
+And it will return the #N/A error in the result.

 Because the lookup value “Bitterguard” appears in the second column (Product) of the table_array range A4:C13.
-In this condition, a formula is looking for lookup value in Column A, not in Column B.
+In this condition, a formula looks for the lookup value in Column A, not Column B.

 Solution For VLOOKUP #N/A Error

 We can fix this problem by adjusting the VLOOKUP to reference the correct column.
 If that’s not possible, try to move the columns so that the lookup column is the leftmost column in the table_array.